Is Low-Dose Naltrexone a Miracle Drug?

 One of the advantages of naltrexone over other medications is that, for most people, side effects are generally mild.
 These effects usually disappear after the body gets used to the medication.
 Some common effects are nausea and chills, among others.
 With LDN, these effects are even more unlikely to appear in the first place.

 Some potential patients may worry that LDN worsens their symptoms, i.e., “the cure is worse than the disease.”
 According to Dr. Julia Piper of the Trust, “the die-off effect of organisms with underlying infections can trigger a healing reaction called a Jarisch-Herxheimer reaction.”
 This occurs when the body reacts to harmful microorganisms dying, and produces fever, chills, and in some cases, more serious symptoms.
-But in her experience, these incidences are relatively rare.
+But in her experience, these incidents are relatively rare.

 What Does the Future Hold for LDN?